-2017 4th of July Fireworks & Celebrations
+2018 4th of July Fireworks & Celebrations

 Pacifica:

-Tuesday, July 4.
-43rd Annual 4th of July Celebration – Community celebration at Frontierland Park filled with crafts, games, music and more from 11:00am to 4:00pm.
+Wednesday, July 4.
+Community celebration at Frontierland Park filled with crafts, games, music and more from 11:00am to 4:00pm.
 No Fireworks.

 Get More Info